UndeadSec/Enigma/README.md

 ```
 ## DISCLAIMER
 <p align="center">
-  JUST USE TO EDUCATIONAL PURPOSES
+   TO BE USED FOR EDUCATIONAL PURPOSES ONLY
 </p>

 The use of the Enigma is COMPLETE RESPONSIBILITY of the END-USER.
 Developer assume NO liability and are NOT responsible for any misuse or damage caused by this program.